mocklis/mocklis.docs/source/extensions/index.rst

 =================

 An interface in C# can contain four different types of members: events, methods, properties and indexers.
 However each of them is just syntactic suger over one or two method calls.
-In Mocklis we represent each of them with a generic interface which encapsulates these method calls.
+In Mocklis we represent each with a generic interface that encapsulates these method calls.

 .. sourcecode:: csharp